easonwong-de/Adaptive-Tab-Bar-Colour/README.md

 ## Known Issues
 1. Does not support CSS themes
 2. The color of `about:devtools-toolbox` might bug in light mode
-3. Might flash when there’re two windows with opposite color schemes (only Nightly Firefox)
+3. Bugs a lot with Firefox Nightly
 <br>

 ## License